earthlab/dev-earthlab-site/_posts/course-materials/geog-4100-5100/intro-knitr-rmd/2016-06-20-Rmd03-markdown.md

 the RMD file.
 3. Between your profile and the research descriptions, add a header that says **About My Project** (or something similar).
-4. Add a new header stating **Week 3 Activity** and text below that explaining that this page demonstrates using some of the NEON Teakettle LiDAR data products in R. The wording of this text should clearly describe the code and outputs that you will be adding the page.
+4. Add a new header XXX **XXX Activity** and text below that explaining that this page demonstrates using some of the **XXX XXX XXX data products** in R. The wording of this text should clearly describe the code and outputs that you will be adding the page.